-- 1. The meeting was called to order at 10:05 a.m. by Corey Gall, Committee Co-chair, in conformity with Wisconsin Open Meeting Law. - 2.
-A sign-in sheet was circulated to record those in attendance.
-A quorum was present. - 3.
-The committee reviewed its current roster.
-No changes were necessary.
+- 1. The meeting was called to order at 10:00 a.m. by Owen Smith in conformity with the Wisconsin Open Meeting Law. - 2.
+The sign-in sheet was distributed. - 3.
+The committee reviewed the current roster.
+The committee welcomed Mark Hersey, who replaced Joe Brenner on the Employee side.
+The vacancy on the Employer side of the committee will be filled by Associated Builders & Contractors.